 My name is Isaac Sesi.
-I am a 27-year-old entrepreneur and innovator recognized by the MIT Technology Review as one of the world’s top innovators under 35.
+I am an entrepreneur and innovator recognized by the MIT Technology Review as one of the world’s top innovators under 35.

-I lead a team of passionate change-makers where we are building the next generation of technologies to secure the world’s food systems.
+I lead teams of passionate change-makers building the next generation of technologies to lift the most vulnerable Africans out of poverty.

 I grew up in Accra, Ghana.
 I was the first of several kids.
 I grew up like a regular Ghanaian kid until I was 11.
 Then my dad lost his job.

 Things got tough real quick and I went to bed hungry quite regularly.